isomerpages/moe-stanthonyspri/saps/announcements/_posts/2025-10-24-post-School Canteen Advertisement.md

 Programme (HMSP)” guidelines (see link <a href="https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme" rel="noopener nofollow" target="_blank">Healthy Meals In School Programme</a> ).</p>
 </li>
 <li>
-<p>Able to maintain a high standard of food safety and personal hygiene.
+<p>Able to maintain high standard of food safety and personal hygiene.
+This
-This includes complying with relevant authorities’ requirements and guidelines.</p>
+includes complying with relevant authorities’ requirements and guidelines.</p>
 </li>
 <li>
 <p>Healthy and fit to operate the stall.</p>
 </li>
 <li>
-<p>Must be in person attendance at the stall.</p>
+<p>Must be in personal attendance at the stall.</p>
 </li>
 <li>
 <p>Preferably possess catering experience or experience operating in a school